Boys Ranches in Pittsburgh, Pennsylvania…Treasure Coast Boys Academy Will Turn Around Your Troubled Boy

 In our program, boys remain physically and mentally active and challenged throughout their stay.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.
 The summit of the program is a spectacular wilderness experience in the mountains of North Carolina during the last month of the boys’ stay.
 Whitewater rafting, hiking, camping, and other adventures illustrate that life can be simultaneously adventuresome and positive.

-Counseling is offered frequently during the day, in all settings, through conversations with mentors during work or activities.
+Counseling is offered frequently during the day, in all settings, through conversations and mentoring during activities and group settings.
 We place great importance on mentorship, providing the boys with positive male role models during their time with us.

 Treasure Coast Boys Academy gives a once troubled teenage boy a second chance at a successful future.